 - If you have documents that you want us to look at beforehand (resumes, cover letters, personal statements, or whatever else), upload them in the Attachments section.
 Click Choose Files and upload the file.
-We prefer MS WORD because it's easier to make edits.
-However we do understand if you are more comfortable uploading PDFs.
+We prefer MS WORD because it’s easier to make edits.
+However, we do understand if you are more comfortable uploading PDFs.
 You can also edit your meeting slot later if you need more time to finish your documents.
 Please be sure any relevant documents are uploaded at least 24 hours in advance.

 - Click Book Appointment and you’re all done!
 You’ll be able to see your appointment in the My Appointment tab at the top.
 You’ll also receive a confirmation email prompting you to put the appointment on your google calendar.
 Please add the appointment to your calendar because you may not remember that you made it!

 - If you need to cancel, login to 12Twenty, go to Appointments, click on the My Appointments tab, click your appointment and press Cancel Appointment.
-You can then choose from another appointment in the calendar.
+You can then choose from another appointment on the calendar.

 - DO NOT book more than one appointment at a time.
 At our meeting, we will determine the need for a subsequent appointment, at which point you will be approved to book another appointment on the platform.